pformoso-deus-ai/Notebooks/PRD.md

    - Commands follow an abstract command pattern allowing extensibility.
    - A CLI will expose command execution and agent interactions.
 4. **Knowledge Sharing**
-   - `LLMGraphTransformer` converts dialogues and artifacts into a graph format.
+  - `LLMGraphTransformer` (available in `langchain-community`) converts dialogues and artifacts into a graph format.
    - Each agent may read/write to specific subgraphs.
 5. **Testing and Quality**
    - Pre-commit configured with lint (e.g. `ruff` or `flake8`) and formatting (e.g. `black`).